 Chiltern has three specialized business units: Chiltern Biopharma, with expertise in respiratory, anti-infectives/vaccines, ophthalmology, dermatology and other specialty areas; Chiltern Oncology, which manages all phases of hematologic and oncologic clinical drug development; and Chiltern Source, a Functional Service Provider offering resourcing and staffing solutions.

 Theorem, headquartered in King of Prussia, PA, is focused on analytic-based development, combination trials and personal data applications to simplify complex trials.

-Jim Modlin and David Schwartz led the Hughes Hubbard team, which included Andy Braiterman, Bill Kolasky, Alex Anderson, Freddie Goudie, Steve Greene, Alain Vincent, Nadine Voisin, Erin DeCecchis, Cyrille Gaucher, David Gold, Alexis Robinson, Justin Cohen and Carol Remy.
+Jim Modlin and David Schwartz led the Hughes Hubbard team, which included Andy Braiterman, Bill Kolasky, Freddie Goudie, Steve Greene, Alain Vincent, Nadine Voisin, Erin DeCecchis, Cyrille Gaucher, David Gold, Alexis Robinson, Justin Cohen and Carol Remy.